 Content Editor Jobs in USA with Visa Sponsorship

-Content editor roles qualify for H-1B and O-1 visa sponsorship when the position requires a bachelor's degree in communications, journalism, or a related field.
+Content editor roles qualify for H-1B visa and O-1 visa sponsorship when the position requires a bachelor's degree in communications, journalism, or a related field.
 Employers in media, tech, and publishing sponsor regularly, making this one of the more accessible editorial paths to U.S. work authorization.
 For detailed occupation requirements, see the O*NET profile.

 See All Content Editor Jobs